hybridgroup/taskmapper/README.md

 ### Unfuddle

-To use Unfuddle with taskmapper, install it:
+To use Unfuddle with Taskmapper, install it:
     gem install taskmapper-unfuddle

-Then simply require it, and you are good to use Unfuddle with taskmapper!
+Then simply require it, and you are good to use Unfuddle with Taskmapper!

     require 'taskmapper'
     require 'taskmapper-unfuddle'